rmusser01/Infosec_Reference/README.md

 ##### This page
-* This page is terrible.
+* This page is terrible on mobile.
 It should not be used to navigate for info unless you like self harm.
-Use [https://rmusser.net/docs](https://rmusser.net/docs]) instead.
+On mobile, use [https://rmusser.net/docs](https://rmusser.net/docs]).
 * For latest content updates, check here: [Things added since last update](https://github.com/rmusser01/Infosec_Reference/blob/master/Draft/things-added.md)
 	* This will have all links added to the other pages sorted according to topic, making it easier to see new stuff.
 * All links on this page should work.
 Last tested 9/3